 Healing happens in safe spaces.
 Nourish Acupuncture strives to be a safe and inclusive space.
 I warmly welcome persons of all races, religions, sexual orientations, and gender identities.

 Health is not just a state of the physical body.
-It’s about getting our emotional, mental, spiritual, and physical parts in balance.
+Our emotional, mental, spiritual, and physical selves require our consistent attention and care.

 Health and healing is a dynamic process.
-Achieving wellness has its ups and downs.
-It takes practice.
+Wellness requires consistent practice.
 Sometimes we hit the target, and other times we miss it over and over.
 That’s okay, and that’s expected.
 The key is to keep returning to the practice.

-Even with the clearest vision of your whole self, it can be difficult to become it—or even take the steps toward it—without a trusted guide.
-From my perspective, my job as your practitioner is to help facilitate wellness, and to guide you toward your most lively self.
-Your body already has the wisdom to heal, and acupuncture and herbal medicine serve as gentle but persistent reminders of that wisdom.
+Even with the clearest vision of your whole self, it can be difficult to become it—or even take the steps toward it—without trusted guides.
+From my perspective, my job as your practitioner is to help facilitate wellness, and to guide you toward your most whole self.

 You have a vital role in your own healing.
-Ultimately, you decide whether you’re ready and committed to take the steps toward health.
+Ultimately, you decide whether you’re ready and committed to take the next steps toward wholeness.

-My vow as your practitioner is to truly listen, to recognize your complexity, your individuality, and to honor where you are in your own healing process.
+~My vow as your practitioner is to truly listen and to recognize your unique story so that we can begin together, where you are in your own healing process.

 MY EDUCATION I graduated from the Oregon College of Oriental Medicine with a Master of Science in Acupuncture and Oriental Medicine.
 I graduated Magna Cum Laude from St. Louis University, where I earned my B.A. and studied International Studies, Communication, and Spanish.